glutinousricecake/cprg-218-lab-2./recipes.md

 - 2 cloves garlic, minced
 - Salt and pepper to taste
 - 1 jar (24 oz) spaghetti sauce
+- 1 cup of sliced mushrooms       # Added a recipe in Spaghetti and Meatballs recipe

 Instructions:
 1. Cook spaghetti according to package instructions.